There are two types of geothermal energy types:

 Geothermal energy for homes has a minimal impact as it is an underground installation.
 In the case of air conditioning, it is usually done with underfloor heating.
 The heating and cooling system in a home doesn’t need fans or interior devices in the rooms or outdoors, just a pump.

 Disadvantages of geothermal energy

-To carry out a project for a geothermal energy installation it is necessary to carry out previous studies.
-These studies require specific machinery and important investments in the initial phase of the project.
+To carry out a project for a new installation it is necessary to carry out previous studies.
+These studies require specific machinery and significant investments in the initial phase of the project.

-- Toxic emissions.
-In the event of an accident or leak, hydrogen sulfide can be released, which is detected by its odor of rotten eggs, but which is not perceived in large quantities and is lethal.
-In those cases there would also be some risk that toxic substances, such as arsenic, ammonia, etc., will be released and contaminate nearby waters.
+In those cases there would also be a specific risk that toxic substances, such as arsenic, ammonia, etc., will be released and contaminate nearby waters.

-- Environmental impact.
-To exploit this type of energy it is necessary to drill the earth's surface with the consequent deterioration of the landscape.
-This disadvantage is especially important in large geothermal installations, in single-family houses the environmental impact of geothermal energy is practically imperceptible.
+To exploit this energy type, it is necessary to drill the geothermal deposit’s earth surface with the landscape’s consequent deterioration.
+This disadvantage is especially significant in large geothermal installations; in single-family houses, geothermal energy’s environmental impact is practically imperceptible.

-- Local use only.
-It can not be transported as a primary source of heat, it must be consumed in the same place from which it comes.
-On the other hand, in geothermal power plants this problem disappears since electricity can be transported.
+It cannot be transported as a primary source of heat; it must be consumed in the same place from where it comes.
+On the other hand, in geothermal power plants, this drawback disappears since electricity can be transported.

 The injection of wastewater to produce geothermal energy is linked to earthquakes.